Application of Neural Ordinary Differential Equations for ITER Burning Plasma Dynamics: Simulations for ITER Plasmas

 The inductive scenario represents a mode of operation where the majority of the plasma current is driven by ohmic heating and auxiliary heating systems.
 The simulation results for inductive scenario 2 are presented in Figure \ref{fig:iter-2-temperatures}, showing the densities and temperatures of deuterons, alpha particles, and electrons.
 Triton densities and temperatures are omitted as they are approximately the same as those of deuterons.
 Additionally, the temperatures of alpha particles are shown only for the cold ones, excluding fusion alpha particles at \SI{3.5}{MeV} until they transfer their energy to electrons and ions.
 The results indicate that core and edge temperatures reach a steady state at around \SI{11}{s}, and no energy excursion due to fusion alpha heating is observed.
-Furthermore, Figure \ref{fig:iter-2-powers} in Appendix \ref{sec:inductive-results} depicts the power changes over time.

-Simulations results and analyses for hybrid and non-inductive operation scenarios are presented in Appendix \ref{sec:hybrid-results} and \ref{sec:non-inductive-results}.
+Figure \ref{fig:iter-2-powers} depicts the power changes over time, with positive values indicating energy gain and negative values indicating energy loss.
+At the start of the simulation, ohmic heating ($ P_{\text{oh}}^{\C} $) and auxiliary heating ($ P_{\sigma, \text{aux}}^{\C} $) provide most of the energy to core electrons and ions until the core ion temperature becomes high enough to initiate fusion reactions.
+Fusion alpha particles first heat the electrons ($ P_{e,\text{fus}}^{\C} $), after which the heated electrons transfer their energy to ions through Coulomb collisions ($ Q_{i}^{\C} = - Q_{e}^{\C} $).
+Meanwhile, fusion heating is also deposited directly to core ions ($ P_{i,\text{fus}}^{\C} $).
+The fusion heating is then removed by radiation power ($ P_{\text{rad}}^{\C} $) and transport loss ($ P_{\sigma, \text{tran}}^{\C} $).